bugthesystem/Flux/README.md

 Flux is a high-performance message transport library (IPC, UDP, Reliable UDP) for Rust, implementing LMAX Disruptor patterns with zero-copy memory management and lock-free operations.

+> Optimizations still in progress, the readme will be updated as progress is made
+>
+>  Known issues atm:
+> - better alignment (64, 128, depending on CPUs) to fully prevent false-sharing
+> - cover resilience concerns
+> - review safety concerns (`unsafe` in use there and there)

 ## Architecture

 ```